Photo courtesy of ARH Inspirations via Chat GPT

 Some of those markings arrived by my own hand,

-I could sit in my sorrow and wallow in despair,
+I could sit in my sorrow and wail in despair,

 There is another who understands the heartaches I own.

-A man who walked before me on life’s path of emotion,
+A man walked before me on life’s path of emotion

-I share what is written by writing His story,
+I share what is written by scribing His story

 I show you the walk of the last days of Christ,